MyadaRoshdi/P3/writeup.md

 #### 2.4.
 Appropriate training data
 **Question7: Is the training data chosen appropriately?**

 Training data was chosen to keep the vehicle driving on the road.
-My data was a compination of the following:
+My data was a combination of the following:

 1) Sample training data supported by project